- A build system – an alternative to make, Scons, Ant etc.

 - FP Complete use Shake to create Docker images.

-There are several libraries providing pre-made rules for Shake:
+There are several libraries providing pre-made rules and extending Shake:

 - shake-language-c allows cross-compiling C, C++ and Objective-C code to various target platforms.